Helping Kids with Hemiplegia CIMT Camp 2026

 Sign-Up Today!

-If you are interested in becoming a Therapist Volunteer, please complete the Therapist Volunteer Sign-Up Form by, May 1.
+If you would like to be a Therapist Volunteer, please complete the Therapist Volunteer Sign-Up Form by, May 1.

 *Camp is in Chapel Hill, NC.
 Volunteers are responsible for food and housing.